mayanelson/p5/README.md

 To run it locally with your own API key (we would prefer this):

 First, clone the repo into a folder
 `git clone git@github.com:mayanelson/p5.git`
 cd into the repo
 `cd p5`
 Create a virtual environment (optional)
 `python3 -m venv <venvName>`
 `source <venvName>/bin/activate`
 Install dependencies (this takes a long time)
 `pip install -r requirements.txt`
-Procure API key at https://platform.openai.com/account/api-keys You may need to create an account or sign in to proceed.
+Procure API key at https://platform.openai.com/account/api-keys
+You may need to create an account or sign in to proceed.
 Each new account comes with $5 of free API credit which is more than enough to try out Yamorous Hearts, but if you have an account older than ~3 months your  credit will have already expired.
-Each account is connected to a unique (and not virtual) phone number, which makes getting a second account difficult `nano app/keys/key_openai.txt` paste in your API key.
+Each account is connected to a unique (and not virtual) phone number, which makes getting a second account difficult
+`nano app/keys/key_openai.txt`
+paste in your API key.
 Make sure to store it somewhere else too, since openai only shows it you once.
 Just don't push it to github
 Now, you're ready to run the program
 `cd app`
 `python3 __init__.py`

-Note: Requirements.txt may change a lot as we figure out the compatibility of different llm libraries